As immigration enforcement expands in North Carolina, New Orleans may be next. Here’s what we know - Local News 8

 By Taylor Romine, CNN

-Suddenly, a gray minivan — doors already ajar — sped to a sharp stop at the corner.
+Suddenly, a gray minivan – doors already ajar – made a sharp stop at the corner.
 Two federal agents emerged and asked the landscapers for their papers.
-The moment happened in a flash, the agents retreating shortly after Hamilton joined the men on the lawn and started recording.
+Hamilton joined the men on the lawn and started recording.
+Shortly after, the agents retreated.

-The abruptness of the incident took Hamilton by surprise, mirroring the shock local officials and residents felt as Charlotte was selected as the latest city in a string of targeted immigration actions this year.
-Here is where things stand as immigration operations spread across the state, and possibly, into New Orleans next month:
+The abruptness of the incident took Hamilton by surprise, mirroring the shock local officials and residents felt as Charlotte became the latest city caught up this year in a string of targeted immigration actions.

+What began in Charlotte quickly spread to other cities in the state as the Trump administration’s aggressive immigration crackdown continues to expand nationally.
+Gregory Bovino, the top Border Patrol official charged with enforcement operations, is expected to head to New Orleans in coming weeks.

 DHS arrests more than 200 people in Charlotte

-Over 200 people have been arrested in immigration raids in Charlotte over the last three days, the Department of Homeland Security said in an update Tuesday.
+Over 200 people have been arrested in immigration raids in Charlotte over the last three days, the DHS aid in an update Tuesday.

-On Monday, DHS said 44 people of the over 130 people they’d arrested had criminal records, although it was not clear if those records were for charges or convictions.
+On Monday, 44 people of the over 130 people the agency arrested had criminal records, it said.
+It was not clear if those records were for charges or convictions.
 CNN has reached out to the department for updated numbers.

 “Criminal records of those arrested include known gang membership, aggravated assault, possession of a dangerous weapon, felony larceny, simple assault, hit and run, possession of stolen goods, shoplifting, DUI, DWI, and illegal re-entry after prior deportation, a felony,” a Tuesday DHS statement said.